-Myth: Market value should equate to replacement cost.
+Myth: Market value will equal replacement cost.

-Myth: When the economy is on the rise and the worth of homes are reported to be rising by a certain percentage, the other homes in the proximity can be expected to rise based on that same percentage.
+Myth: In a powerful economy - when the worth of homes in a given area are found to be appreciating by a certain percentage - the worth of individual houses in the vicinity can be expected to appreciate by that same percentage.

 Have other questions about appraisers, appraising or real estate in La Crosse County or Holmen, WI?Contact us